This honey-scented cheesecake is indulgent and easy to make, pairing sweet honey with dark, silky chocolate. Yum!

-Cheesecake is one of those desserts I always forget that I love until I take that first bite.
-The moment that light, creamy filling hits my tongue, I am thrown into a world of absolute bliss.
-Then I bite down into that sweet, buttery graham cracker crust and I am fully addicted to the gloriousness that is cheesecake all over again.
-Then, I kind of go into a moment of food frenzy and blackout and the next thing I know, half the cheesecake is gone and I notice people staring at me from the corner of the room as I wipe away the from my shirt.
+Cheesecake is one of those desserts that I forget I love until I take that first bite.
+The moment that light, creamy filling hits my tongue, I am thrown into a world of bliss.
+Once I bite down into that sweet, buttery graham cracker crust, I am hooked to the gloriousness that is cheesecake all over again.
+Then, I kind of go into a moment of food frenzy and blackout and the next thing I know, half the cheesecake is gone and I notice people staring at me from the corner of the room as I wipe away the evidence from my shirt.
 I try to walk away, but I always end up taking just one last bite.
 One right at the edge, so I can get more of that delicious crust.
 After that, I keep myself away from cheesecake for another few months so I can try to forget the whole thing.

 Cheesecake rules my life.